apiel/zicTracker/README.md

 TODO

 Sample and waveform are both using wav file from the SD card.
-They are treated exactly the same way, just behaving slghtly different.
-Sample will play only once, where the waveform will loop over.

-Both have:
-- start and len
-- ~2 env, assignable -> amplitude, pitch, filter, ifx~
-- ~1 assignable lfo -> amplitude, pitch, filter, ifx, morph? (or should there only be 1-4 lfo in total?)~
-- 1 filter
-- 1 ifx
+- Wavetable

-Waveform:
-- will most likely be much shorted but doesnt have to, also can do morphing over
+- Sample (only one pitch for the moment)
+- Multi-samples (would allow to have multiples sound in one sample, each sound correspond to a note, either the same sound with different pitch or a sound kit e.g. drumkit)

 ## Notes/todo